Do Mean Girls Rule Your School?

 “This character assembly is silly.
 Teachers just don’t get it.”

-: While character assemblies are well-intentioned, kids often scoff.
+Why it's Bad News: While character assemblies are well-intentioned, kids often scoff.
 Then they’re left stranded when confronted with an actual bully.

 What You Can Do: “Role play, role play, role play,” says Ludwig.
 But keep it real.
 Don’t oversimplify social situations by asking kids what they would do if someone made fun of them.
 It won’t compute.
 Instead, try reading a book that portrays realistic bullying, such as Staying Fat for Sarah Byrnes, by Chris Crutcher.
 Have students write skits that demonstrate how they would respond if they were the character being bullied—and then connect it to kids’ own lives.